TNPLR/OHCS/doc/README.md

 # Notice
 The compiler needs to support c++11 standard
 # INSTALL
 Please read INSTALL before installing the program.
+Please use visual studio C++ compiler or g++ compiler
+# Bugs
+No known bugs
+# Sample
+COPYING.ohcs is encrypt using ohcs with key Hello0